Motorist Kills Child on Scooter

 Few details were available after a motorist ran over a small child near Santee Elementary School.
 The driver, who remained at the scene, is said to be cooperating with investigators as they try to determine what caused the 48th fatal accident in San Jose during 2020.

 It is hard to imagine a victim who is more vulnerable than a small child on a small, motorized scooter.
-Other drivers have a hard time seeing such victims, especially since so many Campbell motorists drive large SUVs, pickup trucks, and other vehicles which are difficult to see around.
+Other drivers have a hard time seeing such victims, especially since so many San Jose motorists drive large SUVs, pickup trucks, and other vehicles which are difficult to see around.
 Furthermore, small children are much more susceptible to head injuries and other serious wounds.

 These conditions do not excuse driver negligence.
 If anything, the duty of reasonable care requires drivers to exercise additional caution around elementary schools and other places where children often gather.